noahehall/theBookOfNoah/0current/languages/shell/bash.md

   - 0 stdin, keyboard
   - 1 stdout, screen
   - 2 stdout, screen
+  - in redirections, you can use {poop} instead of a number
+    - bash auto picks a number greater than 9 for the file descriptor
+    - bash assigns the picked number to variable $poop,
+    - you can use $poop anywhere in the script, e.g. with exec
+    - you have manually close the file descriptor saved in $poop
 - /dev/null is a useful place to send stderr

 ```bash